 61. Second-hand goods to be kept unchanged at least 14 days

-A second-hand dealer must, in relation to all second-hand goods obtained in the course of the dealer’s business, keep the goods for at least 14 days after the goods were obtained without altering the form of the goods.
+A second-hand dealer must, in relation to all second-hand goods obtained in the course of the dealer’s business, keep the goods for at least 14 days after the goods were obtained without altering the form of the goods except by marking or labelling them as required by section 47(2).

 Penalty for an individual: $5 000 and 12 months’ imprisonment.